 Fitness Assistants supervise a two-level, 10,000 square foot fitness area and the participants in it.
 They educate participants on the components and principles of fitness, provide orientation instruction on use and set-up of facility exercise equipment, enforce policies and procedures related to the operations of the fitness area, and perform preventative maintenance and housekeeping duties.
 Contact Holly Bailey for more information.

 Group Fitness Instructors are required to teach several class formats.
 They lead classes of all skill levels and various activity types.
 Instructors will also assist with special events and workshops related to the group fitness and wellness area.
 To apply to be a Group Fitness Instructor, you either have to have completed KIN 199 Group Fitness Instructor Training Basic or KIN 199 Group Fitness Instructor Training Mind/Body.
 ACE, AFAA, and YogaFit Certifications will be considered.
 Certifications are available through UREC.
 Contact Holly Wade for more information.

 Lifeguard watch over all persons using the UREC aquatic facilities.
 The staff also provides aquatic and safety program information to the participants of UREC.
-One must hold a current Lifeguard Training certification (Red Cross or YMCA), CPR for the professional rescuer, and First Aid to apply.
+One must hold a current Red Cross Lifeguard Training certification, CPR for the Professional Rescuer, and First Aid to apply.
 Contact Matt Lovesky for more information.